rastaasta/odin-recipes/README.md

 # odin-recipes
 I am using all of the HTML knowledge I have gained from the Odin Project to create a website with a main index page of a few recipe links.
+Kimbop image from allrecipes.
+Noodles image from allrecipes.
+Rice image from allrecipes.
+Kimchi image from allrecipes.